Best Of15 min read

 Snappa

-Snappa is Canva's scrappier, cheaper sibling.
-Built specifically for marketers and freelancers cranking out social media graphics, ads, and blog thumbnails at volume.
-You won't win any design awards with it, but you'll hit client deadlines fast.
-One heads-up: the 3-download monthly limit on free plans is a real constraint — you'll burn through that in an afternoon.
+Think of Snappa as Canva's scrappier, more affordable cousin.
+Built for marketers and freelancers pumping out social graphics, ads, and blog thumbnails fast.
+You won't win awards, but you'll hit deadlines.
+One thing to know: the free plan caps you at 3 downloads per month, which you'll burn through in one afternoon.

 Key Features:

-• Pre-sized templates for every major social media platform
+• Pre-sized templates for every major social platform

 • 6,000,000+ photos and graphics included